christophersanborn/ledger-app-bitshares/SimpleGUIWallet/README.md

 ### Advanced Operations:

-If you know how to construct the JSON represention of BitShares transactions, you can use the "Raw Transactions" tab to send any arbitrary transaction to the Nano for signing and broadcasting.
+If you know how to construct the JSON representation of BitShares transactions, you can use the "Raw Transactions" tab to send any arbitrary transaction to the Nano for signing and broadcasting.
 This tab isn't necessarily easy to use, but it makes almost any BitShares transaction "possible".